erhant/circomkit/README.md

 });
 ```

-Notice the two utility functions provided here:
+The two utility functions provided here are:

-- `circuit.expectVerificationPass(proof, publicSignals)` makes sure that the given proof is **accepted** by the verifier for the given public signals.
+- `circuit.expectVerificationPass(proof, publicSignals)` that makes sure that the given proof is **accepted** by the verifier for the given public signals.
-- `circuit.expectVerificationFail(proof, publicSignals)` makes sure that the given proof is **rejected** by the verifier for the given public signals.
+- `circuit.expectVerificationFail(proof, publicSignals)` that makes sure that the given proof is **rejected** by the verifier for the given public signals.

 ## File Structure